-What Is a Temporary Duty Move?
+What is a TDY Military Move?

-Types of Military Moves
+Types of Military Move Strategies

 Government PCS Move

-DITY Move (a.k.a.
-PPM Move)
+DITY Move (or PPM Move)

-The good thing about a DITY move is that you are still reimbursed for moving expenses for the same amount as if you were doing a traditional PCS military move.
+The good thing about a DITY move is that you are still reimbursed for moving expenses for the same amount as if you were making a traditional PCS military move.
+Keep receipts for the expenses, such as the moving truck and miles traveled, for a chance of getting some of that money back.
 You just need to make sure that your expenses are authorized.

 You can find an in-depth list of what you will and will not receive reimbursement for here.
 The reimbursement you receive will also be based on how much your household goods weigh and how far you need to ship them.
-Because of this, you’ll have to weigh the moving truck to get the appropriate measurements.
+Because of this, you’ll have to weigh the moving truck before and after you pack it up to get the appropriate measurements.